mabdulrehman0/2D_Fighter_CS50_Project/README.md

 ## 🖥️ How to Run the Game

 ### 💻 Download & Play (Pre-built version)
-Coming soon...
+-You can download the Windows or Linux version from the repo (Only tested on Manjaro linux kernal 6.12)

 ### 🛠️ Run from Unity (Source code)
 1. Clone the project from GitHub
    👉 [Project Repo](https://github.com/mabdulrehman0/2D_Fighter_CS50_Project)
+   Only download the folder called 2D fighter.
-2. Open in Unity Hub
+3. Open in Unity Hub
-3. Let Unity regenerate project files
+4. Let Unity regenerate project files
-4. Run the game from the main menu scene
+5. Run the game from the main menu scene

 ---